aquasecurity/vscode-tfsec/README.md

 ## Release Notes

+### 1.1.12
+- Correct issue with ignore resolution when using expiries in the ignore code

 ### 1.1.11
 - Add menu button to update tfsec from within vscode (post tfsec v0.39.39)
 - Add command to show the current version of tfsec running